When is Evergreen Boys State?

-Will I have access to athletic facilities and the gym on campus?
+Will I have access to athletic facilities or a gym?

-No. Costs of renting these facilities for our program and the associated insurance that is necessary makes it prohibitive.
-There are plenty of areas on campus that students can run or jog in the morning, if you would like to exercise.
+No. The costs of renting these facilities for our program and the associated insurance that is necessary makes it prohibitive.
+There are plenty of areas that students can run or jog in the morning, if you would like to exercise.

 What is the food like?

 The food is generally very good.
-Meals are prepared by the CWU dining services and we eat in one of the dining halls on campus.
+Meals are prepared by the Warm Beach Conference Center dining services and we eat in one of the main dining room.
 All meals are cafeteria style and there are generally a couple of options of food at each meal.
 You can have second and third helpings if you like, we just ask that you wait until everyone gets through the line at least once so that the folks at the end aren’t waiting a long time to get food.
 Meals range from hamburgers and fries to chicken stir-fry to spaghetti.
 Special menu options are available to accommodate vegetarians, diabetics and those with allergies.
 If you have special dietary needs please let our Office know by June 1st (please email us at email@example.com).